Stan Smyl: Canucks front office

 On December 5–9, 2021, Smyl briefly served as interim general manager of the Canucks after the firing of Jim Benning.

+On October 5, 2023, Smyl announced he was stepping away from his Hockey Operations position after 45 years but is remaining with the club as a community and business ambassador.

 Personal life

 Smyl left home at 13 years old to pursue his hockey career in British Columbia.
-His wife was Jennifer Smyl, who passed away in September 2022.
+His wife was Jennifer Smyl, who died in September 2022.